lemnisk8/xmlixer/README.md

 ```elixir
 {Tag, %{Attribute}, [content]}
 ```
-Tag can be a string or an atom
+Tag can be a string or an atom.
-Attributes are Elixir Maps
+Attributes are Elixir Maps.
-Content can be a string, tuple (XML node) or a List tuples
+Content can be a string, tuple (XML node) or a List tuples.

 ## Usage
 ```elixir